HoaxParagon/spyder_notes/README.md

 I also think that there could be an issue with github desktop being open at the same time that files are being accessed.

 #### STARTING ALL OVER

+NOTE: check the section above about revisions and anaconda version control before just starting over

 (this video)[https://www.youtube.com/watch?v=Ul79ihg41Rs] from one of the developers is a pretty good tutorial on fixing your broken install or starting over.
 This isn't the first time I've had to start all over either.
 relevent commands to start a new env are as follows:
 ```